Church of the Province of South East Asia: Membership

 There are at least 168,079 Anglicans out of an estimated population of 33.9 million.

 Structure

-The polity of the Church of the Province of South East Asia is episcopalian church governance, which is the same as other Anglican churches.
+The polity of the Church of the Province in South East Asia is episcopalian church governance, which is the same as other Anglican churches.
 The church maintains a system of geographical parishes organised into dioceses.
 The Province is divided into four dioceses.
 Furthermore, the Dioceses of Kuching, West Malaysia and Singapore are further subdivided into archdeaconries and deaneries.